 - 1. The Council shall appoint such College Lecturers as are necessary to meet the teaching requirements of the College and shall at the time of appointment specify such conditions regarding residence and hours of teaching as it thinks fit. - 2.
-There shall be the following three categories of College Lecturers and the stipend and other emoluments and conditions of service for each category shall be determined from time to time by Council Regulation :- - (a) Lectureships held by Fellows in Class II in conjunction with a University office or post for a period of three years in the first instance and thereafter for so long as the lecturer holds a University appointment and also fulfils the conditions specified in section 1 of this chapter.
+There shall be the following three categories of College Lecturers and the stipend and other emoluments and conditions of service for each category shall be determined from time to time by Council Regulation:- - (a) Lectureships held by Fellows in Class II in conjunction with a University office or post for a period of three years in the first instance and thereafter

-- (b) Lectureships held by Fellows in Class II for a tenure not exceeding six years which may be prolonged by special resolution of the Governing Body for a further period or periods not exceeding six years each. - (c) Lectureships held by persons who are not Fellows of the College (but who may be Fellows of another College) for such period or periods as the Council thinks fit. - 3.
-In no case shall a College Lecturer continue to hold his lectureship after the end of the academic year in which he attained the age of sixty-seven. - 4.
-Each year in the Easter Term the Council shall appoint such Directors of Studies as may be required for the ensuing academic year and shall from time to time determine by Regulation the emoluments and other conditions relating to Directorships of Studies except that no person shall be eligible for appointment or reappointment for an academic year after he has attained the age of sixtyseven. - 5.
+- for so long as the lecturer holds a University appointment and also fulfils the conditions specified in section 1 of this chapter. - (b) Lectureships held by Fellows in Class II for a tenure not exceeding six years which may be prolonged by special resolution of the Governing Body for a further period or periods not exceeding six years each. - (c) Lectureships held by persons who are not Fellows of the College (but who may be Fellows of another College) for such period or periods as the Council thinks fit. - (c)(d) Lectureships held by Fellows in Class II whose primary employment is with the College for such period or periods as the Council thinks fit. - In no case shall a College Lecturer continue to hold his lectureship after the end of the academic year in which he attained the age of sixty seven. - 4.3.
+Each year in the Easter Term the Council shall appoint such Directors of Studies as may be required for the ensuing academic year and shall from time to time determine by Regulation the emoluments and other conditions relating to Directorships of Studies except that no person shall be eligible for appointment or reappointment for an academic year after he has attained the age of sixtyseven. - 5.4.
 A College teaching officer whose tenure is not subject to Statute I may at any time be removed from office by special resolution of the Governing Body.